 13. You are going to experience frustration like never before.

 At things you could do, that you now can’t.
 At being thirsty and not being able to drink.
 At knowing what you mean and what you want to say but temporarily forgetting the word or not being understood by others.
 At not being able to ‘hop’ out the hospital bed or move it higher or lower for comfort.
 I couldn’t see for a few days and the first stages of facial paralysis made it difficult to talk at all, so it took me the longest time to get the nurses attention for anything.
 They were amazing when they were there, but when they weren’t I felt like I was constantly shouting for their attention.
 In the end I’d give up, until the nurses would come over to find me crying and crossly telling them that I had been calling them for the longest time.
 Not their fault, but the beginning of some severe frustrated moments.

 14. Swallow your pride and ask for help.

-I rushed back to London after five short weeks of being taken care of.
+I rushed back to London after five short weeks of being taken care of post-surgery.
 It felt like enough time had lapsed and I found the lack of independence frustrating.
 My family and friends were worried if I would cope alone but I was adamant that I could do everything easily by myself.
 Admittedly, I did struggle at first just making porridge or doing my own washing.
 As much as my independent self thought I would have been able to, I soon realised there was absolutely no way I would have managed making myself food, washing my hair or going food shopping in the early days.
 I’ve never needed my mom more and began learning to ask for help.